Arash

-Arash the Archer (آرش کمانگیر) is a heroic archer-figure of Iranian mythology.
-According to Iranian folklore, the boundary between Iran and Turan was set by an arrow launched by Arash, after he put his own life in the arrow's launch.
-The arrow was traveling for days before finally landing on the other side of the Oxus on the bark of a walnut tree hundreds of miles away from the original launch site atop a mountain.
+Arash the Archer (آرش کمانگیر) is a heroic archer-figure of Iranian mythology and historical tradition.

+According to Iranian folklore, in the aftermath of a Turanian invasion that overran much of Iran, the boundary between the two nations was agreed to be set by an arrow launched by Arash.
+He put his own life in the arrow's launch, and the arrow travelled an exceptionally long distance before finally landing on the other side of the Oxus on the bark of a walnut tree atop a mountain.

 Origins of the name

 Although several sources (e.g. al-Biruni) appear to have considered 'Arash' to be the origin of the name 'Arshak' (i.e. Arsaces), the name of the Parthian dynasty derives from a Parthian or Eastern Iranian equivalent of 'Ardashir', i.e. 'Artaxerxes', specifically Artaxerxes II, from whom the Arsacids claimed descent.
 (Within the scheme of the mythologically conflated genealogies of Iranian dynasts, the Arsacids also claimed to descend—via the other Arash—from Kai Kobad.)

 As is typical for names from oral tradition, there are numerous variations of 'Arash'.
 In the Avesta the name appears as 'Erekhsha' (Ǝrəxša) "of the swift arrow, having the swiftest arrow among the Iranians" (Yasht 8.6).
 This Avestan-language form continues in Zoroastrian Middle Persian as 'Erash' (Bundahishn, Shahrastanha-i Eran, Zand-i Vahuman Yasht, Mah i Frawardin), from which the anglicized 'Eruch' derives.
 New Persian forms include 'Erash' and 'Irash' in al-Tabari and ibn al-Atir; Aarashshebatir in al-Tabari; 'Arash' in al-Talebi; 'Aarash' in Maqdesi, Balami, Mojmal, Marasi, al-Biruni, and in the Vis o Ramin of Gorgani.
 Names with a stock epithet representing the Avestan "swift arrow" include al-Tabari's 'Aarashshebatir' and Mojmal's 'Arash-e Shewatir'.
 A surname form includes 'Arash/Aarash kaman-gir' "Arash, bow-expert."
 Also it’s a common name for people that lived there.